What if I told you that you can have a keto breakfast noodle bowl ready in under 10 minutes. 10 minutes!

 - Keto Cinnamon Roll Pancakes with Cream Cheese Frosting

 - Breakfast Keto Smoothie | Chocolate Peanut Butter

 Keto Breakfast Noodles

 Shirataki Noodles are probably one of the best things that ever happened to the Ketogenic diet.
 They are almost calorie-free, carb-free and taste and feel just like your good old noodles.
 That’s why they will be the center-piece of this breakfast bowl.

 As far as toppings, because this is a breakfast bowl, topping it with a fried egg is almost mandatory.
 Well, maybe it doesn’t have to be fried.
-Let’s just say, that you can top your bowl with your favorite breakfast-style egg (friend, poached, soft boiled, etc.)
+Let’s just say, that you can top your bowl with your favorite breakfast-style egg (sunny-side up, poached, soft boiled, etc.)

 To increase the fat content of this bowl I recommend that you add half an avocado to your bowl.
 Avocados are loaded with healthy fats, are high on fiber and will keep you full until lunch time.

 The next crucial component of this breakfast bowl is Kimchi.
 Do you know what Kimchi is?

 Kimchi (/ˈkɪmtʃiː/; Korean: 김치, translit. gimchi, IPA: [kim.tɕʰi]), a staple in Korean cuisine, is a traditional side dish made from salted and fermentedvegetables, most commonly napa cabbage and Korean radishes, with a variety of seasonings including chili powder, scallions, garlic, ginger, and jeotgal (salted seafood).

 Aside from being loaded with gut-friendly bacteria, Kimchi packs a spicy punch, which is exactly what I need in the morning.
 A firm smack in the face, and a cup of coffee.